 - If you prefer less oil, you may wish to follow the instructions in the recipe card below.

 TO COOK FROZEN FRIES IN AN AIR FRYER

-Put the amount of fries in the basket that your fryer will allow (handful)
+- Put in the fryer frozen french fries in the amount that your fryer basket will allow (handful) in a single layer

 FREQUENTLY ASKED QUESTIONS